 Accurate 3-Way and 5-Way Matching

-Traditional 3-way and 5-way matching (matching the purchase order, goods receipt, and supplier invoice) is time-consuming and prone to human errors.
-Automated procure-to-pay solutions enhance this process by instantly cross verifying these documents, flagging mismatches in real time.
-Some advanced automation solutions extend this to include e-invoices and e-way bills, ensuring compliance with GST regulations.
+Traditional 3-way matching (matching the purchase order, goods receipt, and supplier invoice) is time-consuming and prone to human errors.
+Automated procure to pay solutions enhance this process by instantly cross verifying these documents, flagging mismatches in real time.
+Some advanced P2P automation solutions extend this to include e-invoices and e-way bills, ensuring compliance with GST regulations as well.
 This not only eliminates manual errors but also ensures a higher degree of accuracy in the P2P cycle.

 Faster Invoice Approval and Payment Processing